crossplane/docs/content/master/guides/write-a-composition-function-in-go.md

 ## Test the function end-to-end

-Test your function by adding unit tests, and by using the `crossplane beta render` command.
+Test your function by adding unit tests, and by using the `crossplane render` command.

 Go has rich support for unit testing.
 When you initialize a function from the template it adds some unit tests to `fn_test.go`.
 These tests follow Go's